 In 2023 and beyond, purchase decisions will be made on owned channels because they are a distraction-free environment.

 Owned channels take a long time to build, which is why I highly recommend marketers start investing in building their owned channels from day one.

-These are channels that brands pay to play within.
+These are paid media channels that brands pay to play within.

 - Traditional advertising: TV, print, radio paid advertising

-- Social media ads: Facebook, Instagram, LinkedIn, Pinterest, YouTube, Twitter, TikTok
+- Social media advertising: Facebook, Instagram, LinkedIn, Pinterest, YouTube, Twitter, TikTok

 - Influencers (paid)

 - Search engine marketing, like Google ads

 - Advertorials and sponsored posts